planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Preview the layer by going to the Layer Preview.

-Even though the Layer Importer generated unique styles for each layer, this layer group doesn’t look very nice.
+Even though the Layer Importer generated unique styles for each layer, this layer group doesn't look very nice.
 The following section will discuss the next important step of making maps: styling.

 --------------------------------------------------